IBM/create-and-deploy-memcached-operator-using-go/installation.md

 ## 1. Install Operator SDK

-### Install Operator SDK (version 1.5) for macOS
+### Install Operator SDK (version 1.5) with Go (version 1.15.5) for macOS

+Normally, to install the Operator SDK with Homebrew, we'd run `brew install operator-sdk`.
+This installs the latest version of the Operator SDK with the latest version of Go.
+However, the Operator SDK (as of v1.5) does not work with the latest version of Go (v1.16+), so we'll explicitedly install the versions that were used to write these tutorials: Go v1.15 and Operator SDK v1.5.0.

 1. Install [Homebrew](https://docs.brew.sh/Installation) if you don't have it.
-1. Use the Homebrew command `brew install operator-sdk` to install Operator SDK for macOS.
-This guide is tested for operator-sdk version 1.5, since the commands have changed with the 1.0 release.
+2. If you have a version of Go later than v1.15.5 installed, uninstall it.
+Then run `brew install go@1.15.5` to install the required version of Go.
+3. Run `brew install operator-sdk@1.5` to install the version of the Operator SDK used for these tutorials.
+It runs properly with Go v1.15.5.

 ### Install Operator SDK (version 1.5+) for Linux or Windows

+* Make sure to install Go v1.15.5

 * For Linux or Windows, install the Operator SDK (version 1.5) from the [GitHub release](https://sdk.operatorframework.io/docs/installation/#install-from-github-release).
 Note that commands have changed with the 1.0 release.